Department of Communication

 646 Introduction to the Art and Mechanics of Two-Dimensional Digital Animation (3).
 Prerequisite, COMM 130 or 150 with a grade of C or better.
 Students use Adobe After Effects and Adobe Photoshop as their primary image software to create several original animations.
 Assignments are given weekly, and a substantial final project is expected.

-647 Advanced Projects (3).
+647 Advanced Projects in Media Production (3).
 Prerequisites, COMM 230 and one of COMM 534, 635, 646, 653, or 654.
 Recommended preparation, several production courses above COMM 230.
 Course provides a structured environment, instructor and peer feedback, along with production and postproduction resources for completing an advanced near-to-graduation media project.
-Projects can be narrative, documentary, experimental, or interactive, with a running time for videos of no longer than 20 minutes.
+Projects can be narrative, documentary, experimental, or interactive.

 650 Cultural Politics of Global Media Culture (3).
 Prerequisite, COMM 140.
 Permission of the instructor for students lacking the prerequisite.
 Primary subjects will be popular culture and media technology, and guiding questions will be organized around the relationships of each to commerce and/as social change.